 Released to the public on November 12th 2015, Xbox Backwards Compatibility is a pretty wonderful thing.
 It allows gamers the option to play a select number of Xbox 360 and Xbox Original games on their modern Xbox console.
 The number of playable games started at 104 Xbox 360 games, but more were added periodically over the next few years.

 As a person deeply invested in old dusty video games, I adore the idea of being able to pop my old games into my Xbox series X and firing up the original Gears of War or Alan Wake.
 Hell, I discovered my love for Beyond Good And Evil HD thanks to it.

-It was a smart business move by Microsoft and i’m glad they decided to implement the feature.
-I confess that i’ve spent no small sum of money during my time on the Xbox 360 and i’m glad it hasn’t gone to waste.
-Sure, I have my moderately powerful computer to play games on now.
-It’s something I prefer, but there is a certain satisfaction booting up a console in my living room.
+It was a smart business move by Microsoft and I’m glad they decided to implement the feature.
+I confess that I’ve spent no small sum of money during my time on the Xbox 360.
+I’m glad I haven’t lost all access to the games I bought.
+Plus, nostalgia is a powerful thing, and they will be able to harness that going forward.

 And for all the raging between which platform to play on is better, to me, it doesn’t matter.
 I play games for the fun of it, and the more games I can experience and enjoy the better.
-Backward Compatibility is just one of the many options I have.
-Every so often I log onto my Xbox One and an old dusty game that I forgot I bought a while back pops into my ready to download list.
-It’s like Christmas and all the presents were bought by me a few years ago.
+Xbox Backwards Compatibility is just one of the many options I have.
+Every so often I log onto my Xbox Series X and fire up a great little gem from a decade or more ago.
+It’s like Christmas but all presents were bought by a past version of myself.
+It’s great!